Purchasing a Domain Name aka URL

 Significance: “Importance of a Domain Name”

-The WPP Group Millward Brown reported that the most valuable brand in 2011 was Apple – worth $153 billion.
-Brands create a human link.
-People are more likely to remember images, familiar names, or feelings associated with a product or service.
-Successful businesses create brand names that “roll off the tongue.”
-As people type keywords into their search engines, they use words that are the easiest to remember.
-The most popular websites have distinctive, unique, or interesting domain names.
-The keywords must be associated with the product or service of the business to get a match.
+The WPP Group Millward Brown reported that Apple was the most valuable brand in 2011, with a staggering worth of $153 billion.
+This highlights the significant role brands play in creating a human connection.
+Indeed, people are much more likely to remember images, familiar names, or emotions tied to a product or service.
+Consequently, successful businesses prioritize crafting brand names that “roll off the tongue” and are easy to recall.
+Furthermore, when individuals type keywords into search engines, they instinctively choose words that are simplest to remember.
+As a result, the most popular websites tend to feature distinctive, unique, or intriguing domain names.
+Additionally, these keywords must closely align with the business’s products or services to ensure a relevant match and maximize visibility.

 Be Distinct: “Selecting a Domain Name”